-Softer compounds offer increased grip, and better braking, but as a result they wear out more quickly.
-High mileage tires are harder, but are an economical option for those who spend much of their time traveling the long, straight highways that crisscross the country.
+Softer compounds offer increased grip and better braking, but as a result, they wear out more quickly.
+High mileage tires are harder, but they're an economical option for those who spend much of their time traveling the long, straight highways that crisscross the country.

 While there's no doubt you'll probably pay a small premium for “big brand” tires, there's also an argument that these manufacturers provide excellent value and have built a reputation for supplying a superior product.
 There's not much rubber connecting your car to the road – you want it to be the best you can afford.

-Size and pressure information for the tires on your vehicle will be in your owner’s manual, but are often conveniently located on a panel on the driver's side door or door frame.
+Size and pressure information for the tires on your vehicle will be in your owner’s manual, but this information is often also conveniently located on a panel on the driver's side door or door frame.

 Never try to save money by replacing an LT tire with a P version — even if all the other details are the same — as they do not have the same structural integrity.
 Tires that don't have this information are Euro-spec, and should be replaced by similar models.

-Think carefully before changing wheel or tire sizes.
-It can affect handling, fuel consumption, and the accuracy of your speedometer.
+Think carefully before changing your wheel or tire sizes.
+It can affect the handling, fuel consumption, and accuracy of your speedometer.